Greater Green Bay Habitat for Humanity

 APPLICATION PROCESS:

-Greater Green Bay Habitat for Humanity opens its application period twice a year.
+Greater Green Bay Habitat for Humanity applications are currently closed.

 Why Apply for a Habitat Home?